by

 snapshots and know which kernel/initrd combination boots what snapshot./etc

-does not work anymore as the /usr
+does not work anymore as the /usr tree is not functional without

 it.
-A replacement needs stay within /usr
+A replacement needs stay within /usr boundaries./usr tree, in case a system boots

 up with empty config, the partitioning scheme has to adhere to the